 Leica D-LUX Typ 109 versus Sony RX100 V

 The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2016.
-Both the D-LUX Typ 109 and the RX100 V are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an one-inch sensor.
+Both the D-LUX Typ 109 and the RX100 V are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an one-inch (RX100 V) sensor.
 The Leica has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Leica D-LUX Typ 109 and the Sony RX100 V are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D-LUX Typ 109 – represents 100 percent across all the size and weight measures).